Wind-WindKids/winding/samples/sophieandwind/ice.md

 The Dragon taking control — she got really scared.

+Wind landed, taxied over and came to hug her.

 @right: image, portrait-oriented
 Cockpit view, Sophie in a headset, sitting in her eGull, holding the control stick with her right hand.